LenAnderson/YouTube-Mouseover-Preview/README.md

 # YouTube - Mouseover Preview
 Uses YouTube's storyboard to show preview images when hovering a video's thumbnail.
+Hold shift while clicking to jump to the time shown in the preview image.

 ![Preview](http://i.imgur.com/Amm71hd.gif)